Union: 20 correction officers hurt in brawl at NYC facility

 THE BRONX, New York City (WABC) --The Correction Officers' Benevolent Association says 20 officers were injured during a large brawl at the Horizon Juvenile Center in the Bronx.

-A spokesman says the fight happened Wednesday morning, and the officers were hurt trying to get it under control.
+A spokesman says the fight happened Wednesday morning at the facility in the Mott Haven section, and the officers were hurt trying to get it under control.

 The union says all 20 officers were taken to local hospitals for treatment.